zawedcvg/Are-Large-Language-Models-Attentive-Readers/README.md

 Run `pipeline.sh` to execute all the preprocessing steps.

+> [!NOTE]
-**Note:** For OpenAI requests with no response, they are stored as an empty array in the file.
-These should be handled by rerunning the requests either using `fill_in_failed_req.py` or another script.
+> For cases where OpenAI sends no responses, it is stored as an empty array in the file.
+These should be handled by rerunning the requests either using `fill_in_failed_req.py` or your own script.

 Once `pipeline.sh` is run successfully, use `create_prompts_with_fake_para.py` to create the adversarial datasets.